Temocihui (MH555v)

 Stephanie Wood

 The speech scrolls are likely a semantic indicator for the name "Temocihui," which refers to an importune person, someone who says things that are improper or upsetting to others.
 The footprints apparently serve as a phonetic indicator for the first part of the name, Temo-, from the verb to descend, even though the footprints go upward.
-If the third element is a jaw with teeth, this could be a phonetic complement for the syllable "ten," from tentli, lip or jaw.
+If the third element is a jaw with teeth, this could be a phonetic complement for the syllable "ten," from tentli, lip, mouth, or jaw.

 Footprint glyphs have a wide range of translations.
 In this collection, so far, we can attest to yauh, xo, pano, -pan, paina, temo, nemi, quetza, otli, iyaquic hualiloti, huallauh, tepal, tetepotztoca, totoco, otlatoca, -tihui, and the vowel "o."
 Other research (Herrera et al, 2005, 64) points to additional terms, including: choloa, tlaloa, totoyoa, eco, aci, quiza, maxalihui, centlacxitl, and xocpalli.